 - No extra credit will be issued. - In Infinite Campus, a score of "Missing" (M) will indicate an assessment has not been turned in and the comments section will include a specific date by which students can still submit.
-After that date, a zero (0) will be recorded. - Work submitted after the original due date cannot be penalized more than a total of 10% and must be submitted no later than one week (5 school days) after the original due date. - Evidence of learning work submitted after the original due date cannot be penalized

-- more than a total of 10% and must be submitted no later than two weeks after the original due date. - If a legitimate attempt is made on an evidence of learning assessment within two weeks after the original due date, a score of 50% will be the lowest possible grade. - Violations of the academic integrity policy will be consequenced by the administration in collaboration with the department chair/teacher. - All assessments must be shared in Google format with editing permissions AND submitted to Canvas (unless otherwise directed) or they will not be accepted.
+After that date, a zero (0) will be recorded. - Work submitted after the original due date cannot be penalized more than a total of 10% and must be submitted no later than one week (5 school days) after the original due date. - Evidence of learning work submitted after the original due date cannot be penalized more than a total of 10% and must be submitted no later than two weeks after the original due date. - If a legitimate attempt is made on an evidence of learning assessment within one week (5 school days) after the original due date, a score of 50% will be the lowest possible grade. - Formal graded writing and analysis assignments must account for at least 60% of the final grade. - No single assignment may be 50% or more of the final grade. - Violations of the academic integrity policy will be consequenced by the administration in collaboration with the department chair/teacher. - All assessments must be shared in Google format with editing permissions AND submitted to Canvas (unless otherwise directed) or they will not be accepted.